flutterStudio/weather-app/README.md

 # weather-app
-I was asked to develop this app as a part of a Flutter Developer position interview process.This app fetches  Dubai city's weather info for the next 5 days.
+I was asked to develop this app through my interview process for a Flutter Developer position.
+This app fetches  Dubai city's weather info for the next 5 days.